Coolify vs Kamal for Solo Developers

 Deployment transparency.
 Kamal's configuration-as-code approach means everything is explicit and reviewable.
 You know exactly what will happen because it's written in the YAML file.
 Coolify abstracts many decisions behind its UI, which is convenient until something breaks and you need to debug a configuration you didn't manually create.

 Zero-downtime deploys.
-Both tools support zero-downtime deployments using Traefik.
-Kamal's implementation is battle-tested at Basecamp's scale.
+Both tools support zero-downtime deployments.
+Coolify routes traffic through Traefik, while Kamal 2 uses its own kamal-proxy (it dropped Traefik in the v2 line).
+Kamal's approach is battle-tested at Basecamp's scale.
 Coolify's implementation works well for typical applications.
 For most solo developers, both are reliable enough.

 Multi-app management.
 If you run one or two applications, both tools work fine.
 If you run 5+ applications with associated databases, caches, and monitoring tools, Coolify's dashboard becomes significantly more manageable than editing multiple Kamal configuration files.